Rosa-Luxemburg-Straße (Frankfurt am Main)

 Rosa-Luxemburg-Straße (L3004) is a major grade-separated highway in Frankfurt am Main, Germany.
-At the southern end it connects to Miquelallee and the Bundesautobahn 66 motorway close to the Europaturm and the Deutsche Bundesbank.
+At the southern end it connects to Miquelallee (deutscher Wikipedia-Link) and the Bundesautobahn 66 motorway close to the Europaturm and the Deutsche Bundesbank.
 The route runs as an elevated highway northwards through Ginnheim, where U-Bahn Line D joins to run in the central reservation through Niddapark and Römerstadt before passing immediately to the east of Nordwestzentrum.

 The route continues past the new Riedberg settlement, then parallel with U-Bahn Line A to Frankfurt's border with Weißkirchen where the road transitions to become Frankfurter Landstraße.

 During 2020‒2021 a 65 m bridge next to Nordwestzentrum was due to be renovated at a cost of 1.9 million.

 Name

 The road's name refers to activist Rosa Luxemburg.
-She is portrayed at a pier of the elevated road section in Ginnheim - in pink since in German language Rosa is also a word for that colour.
+She is portrayed at a pier of the elevated road section in Ginnheim – in pink since in German language Rosa is also a word for that colour.